Sir John Robinson, 1st Baronet, of Toronto: Life and career

-Robinson was born in 1791 at Berthier, Lower Canada, the son of Christopher Robinson, a United Empire Loyalist of one of the First Families of Virginia, whose ancestor, also named Christopher Robinson, came there about 1666 as secretary to Sir William Berkeley, Governor of Virginia.
+Robinson was born in 1791 at Berthier, Lower Canada, he was the son of Christopher Robinson, a United Empire Loyalist of one of the First Families of Virginia, whose ancestor, also named Christopher Robinson, came there about 1666 as secretary to Sir William Berkeley, Governor of Virginia.
 In 1792, the family moved to Kingston in Upper Canada and then York (later renamed Toronto).
 After his father's death in 1798, he was sent to live and study in Kingston.
 In 1803, he moved to Cornwall, where he lived and was educated at the school of the Reverend John Strachan.
 Afterwards he articled in law with D'Arcy Boulton and later John Macdonell.

 During the War of 1812, he served with Isaac Brock and fought at the Battle of Queenston Heights.
 On the death of John Macdonell, he became acting attorney general for the province at the age of 21.
 He prosecuted the case of 18 settlers from Norfolk County who had committed treason by taking up arms against their neighbours on behalf of the Americans in a series of trials later referred to as the "Bloody Assize".
 When D'Arcy Boulton returned to Canada in 1814, Robinson was given the post of attorney general.

 Robinson acquired property on the north-east corner of John and Richmond streets in Toronto and built the prominent Beverley House.
 Originally built as a small cottage around the time of the War of 1812, he added numerous wings to the property until the alterations filled the square.
 Robinson lived in Beverley House until his death.

 In 1817, Robinson was retained by the North West Company in their civil case against Lord Selkirk.
 When the company decided to press for criminal charges of theft and assault against Selkirk, Robinson prosecuted the case.
 Although he returned the company's retainer, there were allegations of conflict of interest.
 Robinson also represented the Crown in the case against Robert Fleming Gourlay, a reformer critical of government policies.
 Gourlay was eventually banished from the province.